senocak/Spring-Kotlin-Oracle-Multiple-Schema-Testcontainers/readme.md

 Then using `oracle-xe` or `oracle-free` in Testcontainers will quickly become a bottleneck.

-Here's what I encountered personally:
+❗Here's what I encountered personally:
 ```
 ORA-65096: invalid common user or role name
 ORA-01031: insufficient privileges